Picovoice/rhino/binding/ios/README.md

 ### Low-Level API

-[Rhino](/binding/ios/Rhino.swift) provides low-level access to the Speech-to-Intent engine for those who want to incorporate intent inference into a already existing audio processing pipeline.
+[Rhino](/binding/ios/Rhino.swift) provides low-level access to the Speech-to-Intent engine for those who want to incorporate intent inference into an already existing audio processing pipeline.

 Create an instance of `Rhino` by passing it a Picovoice `AccessKey` and a Rhino context file (.rhn).